Subprime mortgage crisis

 Mortgage delinquencies (missed payments) began rapidly rising from 2007.
 A continuous buildup of toxic assets in the form of subprime mortgages acted as a catalyst for the Great Recession in the United States.

 The American subprime mortgage crisis was a multinational financial crisis that occurred between 2007 and 2010, contributing to the 2008 financial crisis.
 It led to a severe economic recession, with millions becoming unemployed and many businesses going bankrupt.
-The U.S. government intervened with a series of measures to stabilize the financial system, including the Troubled Asset Relief Program (TARP) and the American Recovery and Reinvestment Act (ARRA).
+The U.S. government intervened with a series of measures to stabilize the financial system, including the Troubled Asset Relief Program (TARP) and the American Recovery and Reinvestment Act of 2009 (ARRA).

-The collapse of the United States housing bubble and high interest rates led to unprecedented numbers of borrowers missing mortgage repayments and becoming delinquent.
+The collapse of the 2000s United States housing bubble and high interest rates led to unprecedented numbers of borrowers missing mortgage repayments and becoming delinquent.
 This ultimately led to mass foreclosures and the devaluation of housing-related securities.
-The housing bubble preceding the crisis was financed with mortgage-backed securities (MBSes) and collateralized debt obligations (CDOs), which initially offered higher interest rates (i.e. better returns) than government securities, along with attractive risk ratings from rating agencies.
+The housing bubble preceding the crisis was financed with mortgage-backed securities (MBSes) and collateralized debt obligations (CDOs), which initially offered higher interest rates (i.e., better returns) than government securities, along with attractive risk ratings from rating agencies.
 Despite being highly rated, most of these financial instruments were made up of high-risk subprime mortgages.

 While elements of the crisis first became more visible during 2007, several major financial institutions collapsed in late 2008, with significant disruption in the flow of credit to businesses and consumers and the onset of a severe global recession.
-Most notably, Lehman Brothers, a major mortgage lender, declared bankruptcy in September 2008.
+Most notably, Lehman Brothers, a major mortgage lender, filed for bankruptcy in September 2008.
 There were many causes of the crisis, with commentators assigning different levels of blame to financial institutions, regulators, credit agencies, government housing policies, and consumers, among others.
 Two proximate causes were the rise in subprime lending and the increase in housing speculation.
 Investors, even those with "prime", or low-risk, credit ratings, were much more likely to default than non-investors when prices fell.
 These changes were part of a broader trend of lowered lending standards and higher-risk mortgage products, which contributed to U.S. households becoming increasingly indebted.